 When rates are lower, you pay less interest on your debt, freeing up money for you to spend elsewhere.
 You may also be more likely to borrow money.
 This increased spending has a ripple effect through the economy, giving it a boost.

-It’s important to note that when the RBA cuts the official rate, there’s no guarantee that the banks will do the same.
+It’s important to note that when the RBA cuts the official rate, or keeps it low, there’s no guarantee that the banks will do the same.
 For example, in recent times, some banks have only passed on part of the rate cut.

 What could low interest rates mean for me?

 So, it looks like low interest rates may be around for a while.
 This could be good news or bad news, depending on your financial goals.
 Here’s what low rates could mean for four common financial goals:

 If you have a variable rate loan, a rate cut can work in your favour, provided your lender passes on the cut.
 This could be a good opportunity to start clearing debt.
 One strategy to consider is to keep your loan repayments the same despite the rate cut, so that you pay off more of your loan, faster.
 Or, you may consider using the money you save on repayments to invest elsewhere to help grow your wealth.